Wind-River/vxworks7-client-for-aws/Readme.md

 The license for this project is the BSD-3-Clause.
 Text of BSD-3-Clause license and other applicable license notices can be found in the LICENSE_NOTICES.txt file in the top level directory.
 Each source files should include a license notice that designates the licensing terms for the respective file.

+Note the mbed TLS is under the Apache 2.0 license.

 ### Prerequisite

 Before installing the SDK prepare the development environment.